 This year to date we have planted and given away over 1400 trees in our local community including establishing a new 4 acre woodland called Twa Burns Wood at Drylawhill, East Linton.
 We are in the planning stage for 2 further woodlands - the first to create a new woodland on a 20 acre site near Rigside, Lanark and the other as part of restorative woodland project on a 100 acre site near Whitburn.

 Over the last year we have organised a number of beach cleans, the key one being The Big Beach Clean - a 3 day event covering the entire coastline from Berwick-upon-Tweed to Edinburgh.
 We had over 60 different community and family groups out cleaning our coast between World Environment Day (5th June) and World Ocean Day (8th June) which was a huge success.
 We hope to build on this for next year and expand our clean even further up the Scottish Coast.
 To be kept up to date please join 'The Scottish Coastal Clean Up' Facebook Group.

-Free compost to schools and charities in conjunction with East Lothian, Midlothian and Edinburgh Council, as part of FRM’s contract with the aforementioned Councils we committed to donate up to 100m3 of compost per year to a range of educational and charitable organisations.
-Many schools and community groups have benefited from this scheme over the last few years.
-FRM can deliver the compost in big bulk builders bags or smaller 40l bags, there is a small delivery fee and a charge for the packaging, however organisations are welcome to pick up loose compost direct from our compost sites for which there is no charge at all.
+As part of our contracts with East Lothian, Midlothian and Edinburgh Council, we committed to donate up to 100t of compost per year to local schools and charities.
+We also provide all the soil, compost and seed potatoes for the RHET Lothian School Potato Growing Project.
 If you represent a community or educational based organisation and would like some of the compost available please contact your local council waste and recycling department.